 What sweet potato variety to grow

-Veseys seeds offers Covington, an improved early variety that will mature in short season areas with proper care.
-It has bright orange flesh with beautiful, deep rose coloured skin.
-You have to order in the slips early in spring that are shipped to you in June.
+T&T seeds offer Covington, an improved early variety that will mature in short season areas with proper care.
+It has bright orange flesh with beautiful, deep rose-colored skin.

 Where to get a sweet potato slip